-From your operators manual you will be able to determine the pool or spa size...that your new pool chemical feeder/s is capable of treating effectively.
+From your operator's manual you will be able to determine the pool or spa size...that your new pool chemical feeder/s can treat effectively.

-This my friend, ill eliminate any potential health risks to you or someone else.
-If you have erosion feeders that are improperly operated, there is a great potential that they could; God forbid, rupture or explode.
+This, my friend will eliminate any potential health risks to you or someone else.
+If you have erosion feeders that are improperly operated, there is an enormous potential that they could; God forbid, rupture, or explode.

-This is a extremely dangerous situation which could occur when you or some other attendant is around.
-This could send the lids as well as pieces of pipe flying through the air which can cause serious injuries or death.
+This is an extremely dangerous situation which could occur when you or some other attendant is around.
+This could send the lids as well as pieces of pipe flying which can cause serious injuries or death.